Plagiatus/DerpCounter/README.md

 - change amount of delay before changing of the number
 - make it possible to run the counter before the image disappears again
 - different Fonts as well as bold/italic

+##Credits

+All Code and Owner: [Plagiatus](http://plagiatus.net)

+Idea came from a recent Stream by Youtuber [Xisumavoid](https://www.youtube.com/user/xisumavoid) who mentioned he'd like to have a Derp Counter that is easy to use and appears on the screen at the click of a button.

+##Changelog
+###v1.0
+Made the thing.